Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 The following fields are collected:

 - **EntryPoint** - String – Entry point of the paywall subscription screen in the app.

+### Office.Android.DocsUI.PaywallControl.PaymentInstrumentFixSnackBar

+This event is triggered when a user sees an in-app notification asking them to fix their payment instrument in Google Play in case it's faulty.
+This data will help to navigate the end-to-end flows in order to identify the root cause of any potential errors.

+The following fields are collected:

+- **EventDate** - Timestamp of the event occurrence

+- **paymentInstrumentResultCode** - ResponseCode provided by the Google Play API

+- **SessionID** - GUID to connect events by session

 ### Office.Android.DocsUI.PaywallControl.PaywallOperationMetrics